hip-satomi/ObiWan-Microbi/Readme.md

-# ObiWan-Microbi: Omero based integrated Workflow for annotating Microbes in the Cloud
+# ObiWan-Microbi: OMERO-based integrated Workflow for annotating Microbes in the Cloud

 ![Preview](https://raw.githubusercontent.com/hip-satomi/ObiWan-Microbi/animation/preview.gif)

-Obi-Wan Microbi is a toolkit collection for semi-automated segmentation of (biological) image data in the cloud.
-It relies on the [Omero](https://www.openmicroscopy.org/omero/) image server to handling image storage and access handling.
-We contribute **SegUI** - a browser-based tool for semi-automated manual segmentation - and **SegServe** - a remote neural network execution server.
+ObiWan-Microbi is a toolkit collection for semi-automated segmentation and annotation of (biological) image data in the cloud.
+It utilizes an [OMERO](https://www.openmicroscopy.org/omero/) image server for data magement.
+We contribute **SegUI** - a browser-based tool for semi-automated manual segmentation and annotation - and **SegServe** - a remote neural network execution server.
 All three components are combined into a docker-compose setup to be easily deployed on a local computer or in a cloud system.

 ## Prerequisites

 - install [docker](https://docs.docker.com/get-docker/)
 - install [docker-compose](https://docs.docker.com/compose/install/)
-- for using accelerated deep-learning execution use a Nvidia GPU and install [`nvidia-docker2`](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
+- **recommended**: CUDA capable GPU for accelerated deep-learning execution.
+- recommended: linux system for hosting (tested on ubuntu)

 ## Installation

+ObiWan-Microbi can be installed on your local system, network servers or cloud setups.
+For small instances and testing local installations or server computers are recommended.
+For large-scale setups, we recommend a cloud solution.

-An `ubuntu` linux system is recommended to install the microarchitecture service.
-After installation you can access the services in your local network with any computer, notebook, tablet or smartphone.
+The installation is performed once on your system.
+Afterwards, you can access the services in your local network with any computer, notebook, tablet or smartphone.

 Please download this repository including its submodules using